Lead user: Review of existing literature

 Various studies have explored the effectiveness of this theory in terms of identifying any user innovations.
-The effect found in these studies tends to be very large; for example, Urban and Von Hippel (1988) found that 82 percent of a given lead-user cluster had developed their own version of, or had modified a specific type of, the industrial product under study… whereas only 1 percent of the non-lead users had done this.
+The effect found in these studies tends to be very large; for example, Urban and Von Hippel found that 82 percent of a given lead-user cluster had developed their own version of, or had modified a specific type of, the industrial product under study… whereas only 1 percent of the non-lead users had done this.

 Empirical studies have also found that many of the innovations developed by users have commercial attractiveness.
-For example, Urban and Von Hippel (1988) found that lead user theory can be effectively utilized in industrial software product development; Morrison, Roberts, and Von Hippel (2000) found that many IT innovations developed by libraries had broader potential value; and Luthje (2003) found that 48 percent of surgical innovations developed by surgeons in university clinics in Germany could be produced as commercial products.
+For example, in 1988 Urban and Von Hippel found that lead user theory can be effectively utilized in industrial software product development; in 2000 Morrison, Roberts, and Von Hippel found that many IT innovations developed by libraries had broader potential value; and in 2003 Luthje found that 48 percent of surgical innovations developed by surgeons in university clinics in Germany could be produced as commercial products.

-Based on its widespread success, it has been suggested that the lead user methodology should be integrated into corporate new product development efforts (Urban and Von Hippel, 1988).
+Based on its widespread success, it has been suggested that the lead user methodology should be integrated into corporate new product development efforts.
 Companies may benefit (to a large extent) as they try to learn from lead users about the needs and solutions encountered at the leading edge of the market.
-Increasingly, this type of customer integration is being discussed among innovation management scholars (Enkel, Javier, and Gassmann, 2005; Luthje and Herstatt, 2004).
-The idea is also spreading rapidly in the business world (Coyne, 2000; Dehne, 2003; Intrachooto, 2004); for example, lead-user concepts developed and used at 3M showed product sales potential that was an average of eight times higher than for sales of products using more traditional development concepts / processes (Lilien et al., 2002).
+Increasingly, this type of customer integration is being discussed among innovation management scholars.
+The idea is also spreading rapidly in the business world; for example, lead-user concepts developed and used at 3M showed product sales potential that was an average of eight times higher than for sales of products using more traditional development concepts / processes.

-Two basic types of lead user search method
+Basic lead user search methods

 The central task in lead user studies is searching for lead users with valuable innovations to share.
 Two different methods exist - one is best suited to searches for product innovations developed by consumer lead users.
 The second is best suited for identifying innovations developed by professional lead users like medical personnel, or by developers within firms like banks that may have developed process improvements for their own use.